Directed by Joe Giannone

 And then one thing is at least half decent – the claustrophobia of its forested sets.

 Ellie is nigh incoherent when she finds Bill.
 They go back to the truck, not seeing the obvious blood splotch on the hood, and cannot start the truck.
 The audience hears the obvious squishing sound.
 Bill gets out to check what the problem is, is horrified by the sight of Stacey’s head, throws it away, and starts driving away with Ellie.
 But M&Ms shows up and yoink!
 He picks up Bill like an obvious mannequin and drags him out of the truck.
 Come on!
 Nightmare on Elm Street pulled off a similar shot infinitely better!
-And considering the context of that sequence, it was legitimately creepy!
+And considering the context of that sequence, it was legitimately creepy in that movie!
 Anyway, Ellie runs away, but not before she turns back to see M&Ms break Bill in half offscreen, accompanied by poor dubbing on Bill’s part.

 Richie is still busy exploring; in fact, he’s back at M&Ms’s house.
 Uh, why?
 He goes down to the basement and sees something that obviously shocks him to his core as the music builds.
 We see his facial reaction, but we don’t see what he sees, as we immediately cut to Betsy comforting a child.